The 20 Best Brown Syndrome Doctors Near Me

 English

-Irene Litvan is a Neurologist in San Diego, California.
+Irene Litvan is a Neurologist practicing medicine in San Diego, California.
 Dr. Litvan is rated as an Elite provider by MediFind in the treatment of Brown Syndrome.
-Her top areas of expertise are Progressive Supranuclear Palsy, Progressive Supranuclear Palsy Atypical, Supranuclear Ophthalmoplegia, Movement Disorders, and Deep Brain Stimulation.
+She is also highly rated in 25 other conditions, according to our data.
+Her clinical expertise encompasses Progressive Supranuclear Palsy, Progressive Supranuclear Palsy Atypical, Supranuclear Ophthalmoplegia, Movement Disorders, and Deep Brain Stimulation.

 Elite in Brown Syndrome